Chris Britton (baseball): New York Yankees

 On November 12, 2006, the Orioles traded Britton to the New York Yankees for right-handed pitcher Jaret Wright and $4 million.
-He started the season at AAA Scranton but was called up on April 15, 2007, after a string of injuries to starting pitching and a pair of extra inning games.
+He started the season at Triple-A Scranton/Wilkes-Barre but was called up on April 15, 2007, after a string of injuries to starting pitching and a pair of extra inning games.
 He made his first appearance with the Yankees two days later, on April 17, pitching a scoreless ninth inning.
-He was recalled on August 29, 2007, with Sean Henn getting sent down to AAA.
-On June 6, 2008, Britton was placed on the disabled list.
+Britton was called up again on June 2.
+He was recalled on August 29, 2007, with Sean Henn getting sent down to Triple-A.

+In 2008, Britton was first recalled on May 1.
+He spent the season bouncing between Triple-A and the majors.
+On June 6, 2008, Britton was placed on the disabled list with a rib cage injury.

 Following the 2008 season, Britton was non-tendered by the Yankees, making him a free agent.

 San Diego Padres

 On December 19, 2008, the Padres announced the signing of Britton to a minor league deal.
-On May 25, 2009, the Padres released Britton due to a poor start at Triple-A.

-In 15 appearances for the Padres Double-A and Triple-A teams, Britton threw 20 innings, allowed 24 earned runs, 39 hits and 8 walks and struck out 10, with an ERA of 10.45.
+He was released on May 26 after allowing 24 runs on 39 hits in just 20.2 innings between Double-A and Triple-A.